KelvinHere/Yoga_Milestone_4/README.md

     - Result: Now when a lesson list is called the average scores have been pre-calculated and in this example only 100 objects in the queryset are returned as opposed to 100,000

 ### Changes during development
 As this was a learning project some changes were made in development for me to get the most out of it.
-Most notibly I changed the "book video time" feature with a tutor to a "paid lesson" feature, this allowed me to make a more comprehensive "store", with adding / removing from a basket, and creating a system where once paid for lessons are unlocked for users.
-I feel that over the development of this project it was a better idea and allowed me to use many more features of Django.
+Most notibly I changed the "book video time" feature with a "paid lesson" feature.
+This allowed me to make a more comprehensive "store", with adding / removing from a basket, and creating a system where once a lesson is paid for they are unlocked for users.
+This allowed me to create a better showcase for my portfolio using many more features of Django.

 ### Future Features